reality-two/reality2-documentation/userfriendly/construct.md

 ##### Signal

 The signal task is for communicating with devices and WebApps that are connected to the Sentant through the 'subscription' aspect of the GraphQL API.
+You can either just send a signal, which takes all the data in the current data flow, and sends it out to any device that is subscribed to that signal, or, you can also add some parameters to go along with the data flow.

 ![](.images/signal.png)